NoahPidding/CollegeBoardProject/README.md

 [Navigation Bar](https://github.com/NoahPidding/CollegeBoardProject/blob/main/templates/home.html#L48-L68)

 I worked with Nihar mainly and we both worked together on the quizgame file and made the questions and answers and were able to make a Javascript dictionary.
 I also added the buttons on the navigation bar and was able to aid Nihar with the database.
 We are currently figuring out how to make the database and the quizgame file work togther.
 We learned that we needed a lot of POST for this and that's our biggest challenge.

+My WIFI turns off at 11:00 so try to grade before that time.
+Thank you!
+### Grading (Week 4)
+#### Noah 19/20
+Noah completed his assignment of implementing the Pig Latin cipher as well as the information pages.
+He also helped with other parts of the website including some of the styling and format.
+Being the scrum master, Noah also monitored the scrum board, assigning scrum members to do different tasks and setting goals for the team to complete before the deadline.

+#### Nihar 20/20
+Nihar has done a lot for the team, as he is the most experienced coder out of us all.
+He has helped implement both ciphers into the project html pages using POST, while also creating the new quiz game, which included 10 questions and different options for the answers for each question.
+He also added the database which he is currently working on.
+He was also able to get the website deployed and running, and has proved very useful and helpful over the weeks, making several big and important commits to the project.

+#### Adam 18/20
+Adam was able to complete the code for the Morse code cipher in a REPL, however he could not get his Intellij to work, and as a result was unable to make any commits to the project.
+Because of this he was forced to email the code to others who did have Intellij up and running, and have them implement the code for him.

+#### Rivan 18/20
+Rivan was able to add more buttons onto the navigation bar we currently had, in which a Pig Latin, Morse code, quiz game and database buttons were added.
+He also helped a little bit with the addition of the quiz game, however Nihar was the main contributor on that assignment.

 # Instructions for Running
 https://github.com/nighthawkcoders/flask-idea-homesite/blob/master/README.md